-To our knowledge, this study is the first to use a randomized experiment to analyze the role played by literacy as a driver of academic success in university students.
-Our results suggest that public policy goals should include improving literacy skills among university students.
-In particular, our findings provide additional empirical support for educational programs that have already been implemented in some countries.
 The remainder of the paper is organized as follows.
-Section 2 describes the randomized experiment design we implemented to encourage students to practice literacy skills.
-Section 3 presents the empirical strategy used to identify the effects of improved literacy on academic performance of first-year university students.
-Section 4 discusses results.
-Section 5 provides a check on the robustness of the results and Section 6 concludes with recommendations.
+Section 2 displays descriptive statistics about literacy skills and presents the related literature.
+Section 3 describes the randomized experiment design we implemented to encourage students to practice literacy.
+Section 4 presents the empirical strategy used to identify the effects of improved literacy on academic performance of first-year university students.
+Section 5 displays results.
+Section 6 questions external validity of our results.
+Section 7 concludes with recommendations.